Why Stoicism Is More Relevant Than You Might Think?

 Lady Justice (Latin: Iustitia) is an allegorical personification of the moral force in judicial systems.
 Her attributes are scales, a sword and sometimes a blindfold.
 She often appears as a pair with Prudentia.

-1. The dichotomy of control: This Stoic idea stands out as being of the most obvious value.
+The dichotomy of control: This Stoic idea stands out as being of the most obvious value.
 According to the Stoics, we need to let go of the idea that we have direct, complete control over many of the things that concern us, such as what other people think about us, what happened in the past, and even what might happen in the future.
-All we have direct control over, according to the Stoics, are how we think about things and what we voluntarily do.
+According to the Stoics, we have direct control over how we think about things and what we voluntarily do.

-2. Developing a good character: the Stoics, along with many other ancient philosophers, argued that there was no tragic conflict between being happy and being ethical.
+Developing a good character: The Stoics and many other ancient philosophers argued that there was no tragic conflict between happiness and ethics.
 Developing a good character could help you achieve both.
-Four central, cardinal virtues were said to be the key to a good character: wisdom, courage, self-control and justice.
-Stoics recommend both that we cultivate these virtues and that we prioritize keeping our good character above everything else.
+Four central, cardinal virtues were said to be the key to a good character: wisdom, courage, self-control, and justice.
+Stoics recommend cultivating these virtues and prioritizing keeping good character above everything else.

-3. Stoic Mindfulness and therapy: the Roman Stoic Epictetus famously wrote that “People are disturbed not by things, but by the views which they take of things" Events in themselves don’t have the power to distress us, Is the perception of them.
+Stoic Mindfulness and therapy: The Roman Stoic Epictetus famously wrote t“People are disturbed not by things, but by the views which they take of things."
+Events in themselves don’t have the power to distress us; it is the perception of them.

 The Whole Is Greater Than the Sum of Its Parts

-Each of the three pillars of Stoicism is helpful on its own.
-Put them together in a coherent life philosophy, and the benefits can be even greater.
+Each of Stoicism's three pillars is helpful on its own.
+However, the benefits can be even greater when combined in a coherent life philosophy.

-• We should always be asking ourselves: “Is this something that is, or is not, in my control?”
+We should always ask ourselves, “Is this something that is, or is not, in my control?”

 - Epictetus